openwdl/wdl/versions/development/SPEC.md

 [Types](#types) can be optionally suffixed with a `?` or `+` in certain cases.

-* `?` means that the parameter is optional.
+* `?` means that the parameter is optional, potentially `None` at runtime.
 A user does not need to specify a value for the parameter in order to satisfy all the inputs to the workflow.
 * `+` applies only to `Array` types and it represents a constraint that the `Array` value must contain one-or-more elements.

 ```wdl